Updated: Jun 9

 This means he sat at the feet of Christ and listened.
 For that dedication he was rewarded with the Holy Spirit.

 Paul said he was given that gift so that others could be helped.
 That help comes by making the word of God fully known.
 What we think we know is not complete.
 There is a mystery element hidden, which is only revealed to those who have the Holy Spirit within them, who live holy lives.
-That hidden is revealed to the saints.
+That which is hidden is revealed to the saints.

 Paul went on to basically give a job description of a Saint.
 He said they proclaim Jesus as the Messiah.
 They warn EVERYONE who is “busy, busy, busy” to sit and listen.
 Then, they teach EVERYONE in all wisdom.
 This is so other Saints will be born through that wisdom, with EVERYONE mature in Christ.